Service Level Agreement

 Support

-Supporting activities such as answering questions about the Service and performing minor configuration actions in the Service that do not involve Changes; categorized into First-, Second-, and Third-line support (see Appendix A for further explanation).
+Supporting activities such as answering questions about the Service and performing minor configuration actions in the Service that do not constitute Changes; divided into First-, Second-, and Third-line support (see Appendix A for further explanation).

 First-line Support

-Basic level support.
-The first-line team (also known as the Support desk) takes action the moment they are contacted regarding a Report.
-They are responsible for:
+Support at a basic level.
+The first-line team (also called the Support desk) comes into action when contacted regarding a Report.
+It is responsible for:

 Second-line Support

 Support at a more advanced level.
-The second-line team handles a Report when assigned to them by First-line support.
-If necessary, Third-line support is engaged to perform (part of) the work.
+The second-line team takes a Report into handling when it is assigned to them by First-line support.
+If necessary, Third-line support is engaged to carry out (part of) the work.

 Third-line Support

 Support at the most advanced level.
 The Third-line team handles Incidents or Changes that cannot be resolved by First- or Second-line support.
-This normally involves cooperation from employees of suppliers and partners.
+This normally involves the cooperation of employees from suppliers and partners.

 Update